iphillz/video_chopper/README.md

 ## Features

 - Download videos from Google Drive
+- Download and process videos from YouTube (with authenticated cookies)
 - Process videos by cutting segments based on timestamps
 - Concatenate video segments into a single output file
 - Provide download links for processed videos